COVID Protocols: Most programs are currently only available online.

 Beginner’s Meditation Class

 All participants are invited to join the Saturday Morning Program* immediately after the Beginner’s class.
 While there is no charge for this group, donations are always welcome.
-As the center is occasionally closed for retreat, check the calendar before coming in.

 Next Step Meditation Instruction